Christmas Party Ideas: How To Host The Ultimate Friendmas

 There’s no point forking out on gifts for every single person, instead, choose a budget and pick a name from a hat.
 It’s actually pretty amusing delving into the delights of what you can buy for under a tenner.
 Our advice on the present front?
 Humour wins every time.

-Get the games on the go
+Christmas Party Ideas: Get the Games on the go

 Christmas wouldn’t be Christmas without an obligatory games round, but instead of standard charades and Monopoly, make game time part of your festive plan.
 Pass the parcel and musical chairs are always a winner when paired with a few glasses of Prosecco, or if you’re feeling particularly creative, you can host your own Christmas pub quiz.
 Trivia goes down a storm at a festive get-together, especially when you’re the quiz master!